Athlete – Lathrop High School

 Clooten graduated Lathrop High School with a 4.167 grade point average and accepted a track and field scholarship to the Georgia Institute of Technology (Georgia Tech), where she continued her academic and athletic excellence.
 She broke the school record in the hammer throw as a freshman and was an NCAA Championships Qualifier twice in her career.
 She won the Atlantic Coast Conference (ACC) title in the hammer throw as a graduate student.
 She also served on the Georgia Tech Student Athlete Advisory Board for three years, serving as President her senior year.

 In 2009 Clooten graduated from Georgia Tech with a Bachelor of Science in Industrial Engineering, graduating with highest honors (3.67 GPA) and in 2010 received her Master of Science in Health Systems (4.0 GPA) also from Georgia Tech.
-Upon graduation, Clooten accepted a job with Accenture Strategy (Atlanta, GA) and currently is a Managing Director (partner) with the firm “which is an unheard of pace of development and accomplishment” according to Jonathan Lively Managing Director Accenture Strategy, Southeast Regional Lead.
+Upon graduation, Clooten accepted a job with Accenture Strategy in Atlanta, GA.